bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 The **Decision Intelligence GenAI Workshop** is an interactive course that introduces decision-making theory and demonstrates howto apply theory with Generative Artificial Intelligence.
 There are several key components to the workshop:
 * Introduction of a Decision Intelligence framework that covers systematic processes of making decisions in a workflow
 * Apply Decision Intelligence theory with Generative AI concepts
-* Interative Notebooks for AI engineers/software engineers to execute the examples with an orchestration framework (Semantic Kernel)
+* Interative Notebooks for AI engineers/software engineers to execute the examples with an orchestration framework (Semantic Kernel & OpenAI)

 <img width ="750px" src="https://raw.githubusercontent.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/main/Images/DecisionIntelligenceFramework.png">
 <br/>